BE SURE TO CHECK OUT OUR SPONSORS WEBSITES!

 9.2 Incidents.
 The home team manager shall report, in writing, all incidents involving forfeits or other game terminations to the Commissioners on the day of the game.
 The Commissioners shall determine if further action is needed.

 Rule 10 - Umpires

 10.1 Umpire Assignments.
-The first base coach shall call plays at first base and make calls relative to Courtesy Runner from Home (Rule 8.3.2); the third base coach shall make calls at second and third base.
+The first base coach shall call plays at first base.
+The third base coach shall make calls at second and third base and upon an appeal from the home plate umpire or manager, can make calls relative to Courtesy Runner from Home (Rule 8.3.2).
 A member of the offensive team shall be home plate umpire and shall call balls and strikes, determine if pitches are legal, and call fair and foul balls.
 Managers are responsible for providing player umpires that are competent and aware of both ASA and the local rules.

 10.2 Close Calls and Rule Interpretations.
 When an umpire makes a close call or a rule interpretation, the umpire may request assistance from another umpire(s) to make a final decision.
 In addition, only a manager or the designated alternate manager may appeal to the home plate umpire for a final decision.

 If an offense manager is acting as a base coach and he/she makes a call in favor of the defense team, another offense team member may appeal that call to the home plate umpire.
 This would be the only exception to Rule 10.2 which designates the manager as being the person to make appeals to the home plate umpire.

 10.3 If there is a disagreement as to a call made at home by the home plate umpire, an appeal can be made to the first base coach.
 If necessary, the first base coach may confer with the home plate umpire otherwise the appeal to the first base coach is made by the first base coach (provided he/she saw the play at home).
 If the first base coach did not see what happened at home, the call is owned by the home plate umpire.